 What is a Community Grant?

 The Unity Foundation Power for Good Fund was established to be responsive to local needs.
-This fund is permanent and only the earnings are spent each year.
-Because the fund is permanently endowed, these grants will be available to sustain our local efforts for generations to come.
-In 2016, we awarded over $132,000 to worthwhile projects and programs in the arts, the environment, health and human services, education, and community development through the Community Fund Grant process.
+This fund is permanent and only the earnings are spent each year; these grants will be available to sustain our local efforts for generations to come.
+In 2019, we awarded over $160,000 to worthwhile projects and programs in the arts, the environment, health and human services, education, and community development through the Community Fund Grant process.

 What is the Unity Foundation interested in funding?

-As Unity Foundation embraces the future in its 25th year of serving La Porte County, the Grant Making Committee encourages submission of innovative projects.
-Many good repetitive projects have been supported over the years, but the preference for 2016 is to seek out new concepts that will further enhance the quality of life and strengthen our county.
+As Unity Foundation embraces the future of serving La Porte County, the Grant Making Committee encourages submission of innovative projects.
+Many good repetitive projects have been supported over the years, but the preference is to seek out new concepts that will further enhance the quality of life and strengthen our county.
 Further considerations include:

 Issues not adequately being serviced by existing community resources